 Got an Idea?

 Bring life to Wellington.
 Projects should be fresh, dynamic and open to the public.
-Priority will be given to those with a ground floor presence and accessibility (i.e. not projects that are about storage, office space, or that are rarely open).
-This can be anywhere within Wellington City Council boundaries - not just the CBD.
+They can be anywhere within Wellington City Council boundaries - not just the CBD.

 Provide the unique and innovative.
-We are not interested in turning the city into another copy of itself or one type of gallery or space.
+We are not interested in turning the city into another copy of itself or one type of space or gallery.
 Part of the selection process is the encouragement of mixed use, diversity and variety.
-Artists and the creative industries actively contribute to the thinking, use and design of urban spaces.
+Actively contribute to the thinking, use and design of urban spaces.
 Projects will also be helping ensure more diverse communities are represented publicly.

 Demonstrate professionalism and a very clear idea.
 Projects should have future potential for growth, and individuals/organisations should demonstrate that they are ready to look after a space professionally and responsibly.

 Pay attention to their project’s context.
 Projects should demonstrate an awareness of Wellington City’s current usages, issues and history.
 This includes, where applicable, recognition of mana whenua and the city's Maori whakapapa.
 We look to work with property owners to be sensitive in the placement of projects and new enterprises in relationship to existing surrounding uses.
 We are looking to assist in the revitalisation of areas, so the context for your project is important.